-Fibromyalgia is a chronic condition that causes pain in the muscles and bones.
-Other common symptoms are feeling tired and sleeping poorly.
+Fibromyalgia is the name for a group of conditions that causes generalised pain and muscle stiffness in many parts of the body.
+Other common symptoms are extreme tiredness and sleeping poorly.

 What are the symptoms of fibromyalgia?